All-Hands-AI/OpenHands/evaluation/TUTORIAL.md

     return msg
 ```

+### Return value

-It receives a `State`, which is defined in [`opendevin/controller/state/state.py`](../opendevin/controller/state/state.py).
+The main function returns a `State`, which is defined in [`opendevin/controller/state/state.py`](../opendevin/controller/state/state.py).
 We are mainly using `state.history` here, which is the most important field of data.
 You can imagine it is being a more structured version of OpenAI's chat completion [messages](https://platform.openai.com/docs/guides/text-generation/chat-completions-api).

 `history: list[tuple[Action, Observation]] = field(default_factory=list)` is a list of (action, observation) tuple.
 All the actions are defined at [`opendevin/events/action`](../opendevin/events/action) and observations are defined at [`opendevin/events/observation`](../opendevin/events/action).